Energizer Holdings, Inc. (ENR) CEO Alan Hoskins on Q4 2020 Results - Earnings Call Transcript

 Mark LaVigne

-Robert, what I would say is if you use '19 as a baseline, the shifting that occurred in '20 was, obviously, strong e-commerce across both pure-play digital as well as omnichannel offerings from retailers.
+Robert, what I would say is, if you use '19 as the baseline, the shifting that occurred in '20 was, obviously, strong e-commerce across both pure-play digital as well as omnichannel offerings from retailers.
 That saw a significant increase at one point during the year, there was around 21% or north of 21% of the battery category went through digital.
 That has subsequently come down to 16% and then down to 13%, depending upon which retailers are in and out of that number.
-But that gives you directionally kind of where the shifting was and where it's high grading to.
+But that gives you directionally kind of where the shifting was and where it's migrating to.

 I would say the easiest way to describe it is consumers were really trying to make fewer trips, and they were bigger trips to retailers.
 So what you saw is some smaller retailers suffering and then larger retailers benefiting.
 So it was really consumer saying, I don't want to have to go to the store at all.
 I'm going to go through a digital platform.
 Or when I go, I'm going to stock up, and I'm going to go to a big store that has more offerings.
-You are seeing some of that ever -- I mean, as you went through the pandemic, you did see more specialized retailers benefit.
+You are seeing some of that ever -- I mean, as you went through the pandemic, you did see more specialized retailers benefit

-Particularly in the auto channel, where that -- the foot traffic in the auto channel benefited because it was a small shopping experience consumers knew they could get in and get out more quickly.
+particularly in the auto channel, where that -- the foot traffic in the auto channel benefited because it was a small shopping experience consumers knew they could get in and get out more quickly.
 So there really has been a dynamic where consumers have shifted around in terms of what stores they're shopping.
 And as a result, we see some of that continuing into '21, particularly as the pandemic as we're experiencing a bit of resurgence, but expect that to normalize.
 Our basis is, say, Q3, Q4 as we sort of work our way through the year.

 Rob Ottenstein

 Great.
 And then just finally, how are you thinking about the trade-off between pricing and market share?
 You're getting good market share.
 The brands are strong.
-The consumer demand is strong in general.
-How are you thinking about, hey, maybe raise prices to offset some of the higher costs?
+The consumer demand is strong.
+In general, how are you thinking about, hey, maybe raise prices to offset some of the higher costs?

 Tim Gorman